 His pies are not pretty, but they taste good and with every single patch he makes, he is learning more.
 I love having him, cooking together with me.

-This is time-consuming recipe,and can be frustrating for beginner.Recipe,that many Finns themselves ,are afraid of to try out.Don’t be afraid! have done this with Austrians, in my cooking classes several times, and they really liked Karelian Pies.
+This is a time-consuming recipe and can be frustrating for the beginner.A recipe, that many Finns themselves, are afraid of to try out.Don’t be afraid! have done this with Austrians, in my cooking classes several times, and they really liked Karelian Pies.
 Also making them was fun!
-It is even more fun when you have group of people together and you make social event out of it.
+It is, even more, fun when you have a group of people together and you make a social event out of it.

-They are actually really simple to make.Looks don’t matter,taste does!
-Ingredients are very simple.You will need rye flour,water,porridge rice (risotto or paella rice will do too),milk,salt and butter..
-Good nerves for first time making pies.But I promise,these are worth of making, and your family will ask you to bake them again!
+They are actually really simple to make.Looks don’t matter, taste does!
+Ingredients are very simple.You will need rye flour, water, porridge rice (risotto or paella rice will do too),milk,salt and butter.
+Good nerves for the first time making pies.But I promise, these are worthy of making, and your family will ask you to bake them again!

 So let’s start baking!
 This is how it is done:

-NOTE:Rye dough dries very fast, and when it is dry,it is nearly impossible to work with.Dried up dough is usually the reason why you Karelian Pies end up looking not so nice.I keep my spare dough in a bowl, covered with towel and all rawlings under tea towel, while continuing rolling and filling them.
+NOTE:Rye dough dries very fast, and when it is dry, it is nearly impossible to work with.Dried up dough is usually the reason why you Karelian Pies end up looking not so nice.I keep my spare dough in a bowl, covered with a towel and all rawlings under a tea towel while continuing rolling and filling them.

-5.Turn 1 cm of the side to create an edge and pinch the edges.Use your thump and forefinger to do this.Move along the pie ,pitching, till the middle and turn the pie around.Do the same thing starting from the end.
+5.Turn 1 cm of the side to create an edge and pinch the edges.Use your thumb and forefinger to do this.Move along the pie ,pinching, till the middle and turn the pie around.Do the same thing starting from the end.
 Do not leave pitched edges too high because they will burn in the oven!
 Lift you pie on baking sheet and continue filling the rest.

-6.Bake the pasties at 300°C for 15-20 minutes.They are done when bottom of you pie has browned a bit and your porridge has taken a little color.
+6.Bake the pasties at 300°C for 15-20 minutes.They are done when the bottom of your pie has browned a bit and your porridge has taken a little color.
 NOTE: Thicker your porridge filling is longer the Karelian Pies will take to bake!

 Enjoy and eat with the egg butter spread!